ipython/ipyparallel/docs/source/demos.rst

 the cores.

-To emphasize the interactive nature of IPython, we now show how the calculation can also be run by simply typing the commands from :file:`parallelpi.py` interactively into IPython:
+To emphasize the interactive nature of IPython, we now show how the calculation can also be run by typing the commands from :file:`parallelpi.py` interactively into IPython:

 .. sourcecode:: ipython